SRT and Reliability

 SRTLA Bonding as Backup

-SRTLA (SRT Live Association) bonding aggregates multiple network connections into a single SRT stream.
+SRTLA (SRT Link Aggregation) bonding aggregates multiple network connections into a single SRT stream.
 It is primarily used for mobile production where cellular connections are unreliable.
 But SRTLA also serves as an excellent backup path in fixed installations.

 Pattern: SRT primary, SRTLA backup: